aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/2-set-up-react-app.md

 ## Our dapp UI

-First we will build the dApp UI layout.
+First we will build the dapp UI layout.
 We have two UI states for the app:

 - When an account hasn't created a list yet (on the left).
 - When an account has created a list and can now add tasks to it (on the right).